-All over Iceland, you will find a camping area that will suit your needs, lots of effort has been put into making the camping areas pristine and full of all the amenities that one could possibly need while camping.
+All over Iceland, you will find a camping areas that will suit your needs.
+Lots of effort has been put into making the camping areas pristine and full of all the amenities that one could need while camping.
 Shower, bathroom, washing facilities and barbeque pits are a few of the pleasures you can expect to find in Icelandic camping areas.
-But if you want to head out and be on your own in the true embrace of Iceland's beautiful nature then there are a few things you need to know.
+But if you want to head out and be on your own in the true embrace of Iceland's beautiful nature, then there are a few things you need to know.

 Camping in the Icelandic highlands.

 The highlands of Iceland hold some of nature’s treasures that not everyone is brave enough to go and witness.
-It goes without saying that you will need a 4x4 vehicle to access these places safely and surely without risking getting stuck or causing damage to your vehicle.
+You will need a 4x4 vehicle to access these places safely and surely without risking getting stuck or causing damage to your car.

-In the south of Iceland, it is forbidden to camp anywhere else than within a specific camping area, and the same applies to Iceland’s national parks, where park rangers regularly patrol the area.
-The ideal solution would be to locate a farm nearby to which the land most likely belongs and ask the owner for permission to camp on their land or do plenty of research regarding municipality laws and regulations or simply stay in the nearest camping area.
+In the south of Iceland, it is forbidden to camp anywhere other than within a specific camping area.
+The same applies to Iceland’s national parks, where park rangers regularly patrol the area.
+The ideal solution would be to locate a farm nearby to which the land most likely belongs and ask the owner for permission to camp on their land, do plenty of research regarding municipality laws and regulations, or stay in the nearest camping area.

-Taking into account the various amenities and facilities that Icelandic campsites offer and the low price they charge per night, choosing to stay at a camping area during the night and driving the highlands during the day may be a more reasonable way to go.
+Considering the various amenities and facilities that Icelandic campsites offer and the low price they charge per night, staying at a camping area during the night and driving the highlands during the day may be a more reasonable way to go.